On the equivalence of contact invariants in sutured Floer homology theories: Introduction

 \begin{theorem} There is an isomorphism of $\Lambda$-modules

-sending $\mathcal{L}_{HF}(K)\otimes 1$ to $\mathcal{L}_{HM}(K)$. \end{theorem}
+sending $\mathcal{L}_{\HF}(K)\otimes 1$ to $\mathcal{L}_{\HM}(K)$. \end{theorem}

 \begin{remark} The second author defined a similar but different invariant of Legendrian knots in $\KHMt$ in \cite{sivek}.
 In fact, it was his construction that inspired our series \cite{bsSHM, bsSHI, bsLeg}.
-It is still unknown how his Legendrian invariant is related to $\mathcal{L}_{HM}$ and therefore to $\mathcal{L}_{HF}$. \end{remark}
+It is still unknown how his Legendrian invariant is related to $\mathcal{L}_{\HM}$ and therefore to $\mathcal{L}_{\HF}$. \end{remark}

 A Legendrian invariant is said to be \emph{effective} if it can distinguish smoothly isotopic Legendrian knots with the same classical invariants.
-The invariant $\mathcal{L}_{HF}$ is effective in that there are Legendrian knots as above for which the invariant vanishes for one but not for the other.
-Theorem \ref{thm:equivleg} then implies that $\mathcal{L}_{HM}$ is effective as well, resolving \cite[Conjecture 1.1]{bsLeg}.
+The invariant $\mathcal{L}_{\HF}$ is effective in that there are Legendrian knots as above for which the invariant vanishes for one but not for the other.
+Theorem \ref{thm:equivleg} then implies that $\mathcal{L}_{\HM}$ is effective as well, resolving \cite[Conjecture 1.1]{bsLeg}.

-\begin{theorem} The invariant $\mathcal{L}_{HM}$ is effective. \end{theorem}
+\begin{theorem} The invariant $\mathcal{L}_{\HM}$ is effective. \end{theorem}

-\begin{remark} The classes $\mathcal{L}_{HF}$ and $\mathcal{L}_{HM}$ are invariant under negative Legendrian stabilization, and therefore provide invariants of transverse knots as well.
-Theorem \ref{thm:equivleg}, combined with computations in Heegaard Floer homology \cite{lossz}, implies that $\mathcal{L}_{HM}$ is an effective transverse invariant knots as well, in the sense that it can distinguish smoothly isotopic transverse knots with the same self-linking numbers. \end{remark}
+\begin{remark} The classes $\mathcal{L}_{\HF}$ and $\mathcal{L}_{\HM}$ are invariant under negative Legendrian stabilization, and therefore provide invariants of transverse knots as well.
+Theorem \ref{thm:equivleg}, combined with computations in Heegaard Floer homology \cite{lossz}, implies that $\mathcal{L}_{\HM}$ is also an effective transverse knot invariant, in the sense that it can distinguish smoothly isotopic transverse knots with the same self-linking numbers. \end{remark}

-An even more striking consequence of Theorems \ref{thm:functcon} and \ref{thm:equivleg} is that the invariant $\mathcal{L}_{HF}$ is also functorial under Lagrangian concordance, as follows.
+An even more striking consequence of Theorems \ref{thm:functcon} and \ref{thm:equivleg} is that the invariant $\mathcal{L}_{\HF}$ is also functorial under Lagrangian concordance, as follows.

-\begin{theorem} If $K_1,K_2\subset (Y,\xi)$ are Legendrian with $K_1\prec K_2$, then there is a map sending $\mathcal{L}_{HF}(K_2)\otimes 1$ to $\mathcal{L}_{HF}(K_1)\otimes 1.$ \end{theorem}
+\begin{theorem} If $K_1,K_2\subset (Y,\xi)$ are Legendrian with $K_1\prec K_2$, then there is a map sending $\mathcal{L}_{\HF}(K_2)\otimes 1$ to $\mathcal{L}_{\HF}(K_1)\otimes 1.$ \end{theorem}